How to Improve Curb Appeal and Sell Your Home Faster

 What is the most important curb appeal improvement I can make?

-Does curb appeal matter in complexes or sectional title properties?
+Does curb appeal count in complexes or sectional title properties?

-Yes, though the scope of what you can change is more limited.
-In sectional title or complex properties, the exterior of the building is typically common property maintained by the body corporate.
-What you control is your own entrance, the front door, any garden bed or patio area allocated to your unit, and the immediate surroundings.
-A freshly painted front door, a clean entrance mat, potted plants, and good lighting on your section can meaningfully improve first impressions even when the broader complex presentation is outside your control.
+Yes, though what you can change is narrower.
+In a sectional title unit or a complex, the building exterior is usually common property, maintained by the body corporate rather than by you.
+What you do control is your own entrance: the front door, any garden bed or patio allocated to your unit, the pathway, and the immediate surroundings.
+Those small areas still shape the first impression a buyer forms as they reach your door.
+A freshly painted front door, a clean mat, a pair of healthy potted plants, and working lighting on your section lift the arrival even when the wider complex looks average.
+It also helps to raise genuine maintenance concerns with the body corporate before you list, since a tired common area drags on every unit's value.
+Focus your own budget and effort on the metre or two around your entrance, because that is the part of the sale that is fully in your hands.

 Should I invest in landscaping before selling?